 Check out this free ebook, from Monica Burns.

-Mira Campbell has more than 12 years experience as an educator.
-She is the Teacher-Librarian, Methods & Resource Teacher & the Elementary Chair at FH Miller Jr. PS.
+Mira Campbell has more than more than 14 years of experience.
+She is a Special Education Teacher and the Elementary Chair at FH Miller Jr. PS.
 She is a Digital Lead Learner Mentor with the Toronto District School Board (TDSB) and a Book Creator Ambassador.